jonashackt/soap-spring-boot-cxf/README.md

 Sometimes, you are in need of a facade-mode, where your implementation doesn´t call real backends and only returns Dummy-Responses.
 E.g. when you want to protect your backends when load is getting to high for them (not for your server :), that is based on solid Spring-technology) or even if you want to build up a new environment, where your backends are not available right from the start.
 And you want this configurable, so you can react fast, when needed.

-For this Scenario, Spring´s powerful but yet easy to use [Profile-Mechanism] will serve you well.
+For this Scenario, Spring´s powerful [Aspect oriented programming (AOP)] mechanism will serve you well.
 In combination with using org.springframework.core.io.Resource to load your Dummy-Response-Files instead of Java´s NIO.2 (that could [fuck you up] because of classloader-differences in other environments than your local machine), your done with that task quite fast.

 ### Done´s